kaiwolff/Eng88_Password_Analyzer/README.md

 ### Required Files
 #### Password Policy

 This file is a config file for the password policy, and allows a user to change the various requirements for a password (such as minimum and maximum length, or the list of allowed characters).
 These can be edited by a user.
+It is advised to avoid localised characters (2.g £, or Umlauts) as allowed special characters as this interfered our unit testing.

 #### Common Passwords File